A Brief History of El Dorado Musical Theatre

 Over the years, EDMT has been regularly recognized for excellence by the Sacramento Area Regional Theater Alliance (SARTA) Elly Awards.
 EDMT received every award (16) in the Young People's Musicals categories for the 2006-07 season.

-EDMT has won the Best Overall Production award 6 years in a row:
+After winning the Best Overall Production award 6 years in a row, EDMT decided to step aside from competing:

 '05-'06 - (tie) Barnum and Seussical, the Musical